Swaraj-Singh-30/Swaraj-Singh-30/README.md

 - 👋 Hi, I’m @Swaraj-Singh-30
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning python & adv java
+- 🌱 I’m currently learning python & Web
 -  I’m looking to collaborate on any sort of project
 - 📫 How to reach me swarajsingh3020@gmail.com